 When Prokhorov sold off his interest in Norilsk Nickel, his control of CSKA passed to RusAl, the aluminum giant.
 As a result, Kushchenko left CSKA in 2009 and became executive director of the Russian Biathlon Union, which Prokhorov heads.
 He also works with Prokhorov on various other matters, like the Association of Student Basketball, the Russian version of the NCAA, and the Mikhail Prokhorov Foundation.

 Kushchenko got to know Avery Johnson in August when the new Nets head coach visited Moscow on a family vacation.
 Kushchenko organized a basketball scrimmage for Johnson at the CSKA training facility.
-He's 50.
 He was named to the Nets board of directors on his 50th birthday in May 2011.
 He is 51.